J&J Medical Connect

 • Additional cycles of bridging therapy could be considered based on patient’s clinical status and timing of availability of CARVYKTI.3

-• Patients were not permitted to receive CARVYKTI infusion if they had CR after bridging therapy.3
+• Patients were not permitted to receive CARVYKTI infusion if they had a complete response (CR) after bridging therapy.3

-• Based on CARTITUDE-1 data, patient management strategies were implemented across the CARVYKTI development program to prevent or reduce the incidence and severity of neurological AEs/parkinsonism.1,2,6
+• Based on CARTITUDE-1 data, patient management strategies were implemented across the CARVYKTI development program to prevent or reduce the incidence and severity of neurological AEs/parkinsonism.1,2,7

-• In CARTITUDE-1, patients who experienced movement and neurocognitive treatment-emergent adverse events (MNTs) were typically characterized by the presence of at least two of the following factors: high tumor burden, grade ≥2 CRS, any grade ICANS following CARVYKTI infusion, and high CAR T-cell expansion or persistence.1,2,5
+• In CARTITUDE-1, patients who experienced movement and neurocognitive treatment-emergent adverse events (MNTs) were typically characterized by the presence of at least two of the following factors: high tumor burden, grade ≥2 cytokine release syndrome (CRS), any grade immune cell-associated neurotoxicity syndrome (ICANS) following CARVYKTI infusion, and high CAR T-cell expansion or persistence.1,2,6

-• To mitigate the risk of MNTs, several strategies were implemented across the CARVYKTI development program, including enhanced bridging therapy and extended neurotoxicity monitoring.5
+• To mitigate the risk of MNTs, several strategies were implemented across the CARVYKTI development program, including enhanced bridging therapy and extended neurotoxicity monitoring.6

 • Enhanced bridging therapy provided investigators with greater flexibility in both the selection and duration of treatment, including the option to use agents the patient had not previously received, to effectively reduce baseline tumor burden prior to CARVYKTI infusion.5